SeaPile® and SeaTimber® | Marine Building Materials

 Structural Composite Lumber for Even the Most Challenging Marine Applications

-SeaPile® and SeaTimber® by Bedford Technology
+SeaPile® and SeaTimber® by Bedford Technology, a Tangent Technologies company

 are advanced composite plastics, engineered for the marine industry.
 Manufactured from recycled HDPE and fiberglass strand and rod, the stiffness of the product can be varied and controlled to suit your specific marine application.
 Increase your life-cycle cost and return on investment by using these product lines as an alternative to traditional wood, metal and concrete.